When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-Besides the extensively researched vulnerabilities, several other LLM risks limit their application in cybersecurity.
-Pasupuleti R \textit{et al.} \cite{10375472} underscores the dual-edged nature of generative AI and ChatGPT, bringing to light the myriad of cybersecurity and ethical challenges they introduce alongside their conveniences.
-Evan H \textit{et al.} \cite{hubinger2024sleeper} investigates the deceptive behaviors that LLMs may exhibit under certain trigger conditions and finds that these behaviors might persist even after security training, posing a potential threat to the security of AI systems.
-Xianjun Y \textit{et al.} \cite{yang2023shadow} points out that even securely aligned LLMs can be easily manipulated to generate harmful content with simple data adjustments, highlighting the intricacies of maintaining LLM security.
-Fengqing J \textit{et al.} \cite{jiang2023identifying} identifies critical vulnerabilities within LLM-integrated applications, which could stem from malicious app developers or external threats with the capability to control database access, manipulate, and polluting data.
-Sallou J \textit{et al.} \cite{sallou2023breaking} also raises concerns over data leakage and issues of reproducibility associated with the use of closed-source LLMs.
+\textbf{Others.} Besides the extensively researched vulnerabilities, several other LLM risks limit their application in cybersecurity. \cite{10375472} highlights the dual-edged nature of generative AI and ChatGPT, revealing that while they bring convenience, they also pose cybersecurity and ethical challenges. \cite{hubinger2024sleeper} investigates the deceptive behaviors that LLMs may exhibit under specific trigger conditions and finds that these behaviors might persist even after safety alignment, posing a potential threat to the security of AI systems. \cite{yang2023shadow} points out that even securely aligned LLMs can be easily manipulated to generate harmful content with simple data tuning, highlighting the complexity of maintaining LLM security. \cite{jiang2023identifying} identifies critical vulnerabilities within LLM-integrated applications, which could stem from malicious app developers or external threats with the capability to control database access, manipulate, and polluting data. \cite{sallou2023breaking} also raises data leakage and reproducibility issues associated with the use of closed-source LLMs.